 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-Any of various organic compounds normally with basic chemical properties and usually containing at least one nitrogen atom in a heterocyclic ring, occurring chiefly in many vascular plants and some fungi.
+- noun Any of various organic compounds normally with basic chemical properties and usually containing at least one nitrogen atom in a heterocyclic ring, occurring chiefly in many vascular plants and some fungi.
 Many alkaloids, such as nicotine, quinine, cocaine, and morphine, are known for their poisonous or medicinal attributes.

 - Relating to or containing alkali.

-- adj. of or pertaining to alkaloids.
+- adjective of or pertaining to alkaloids.

 Etymologies

-- alkal(i) + -oid.
-(American Heritage® Dictionary of the English Language, Fourth Edition)
+from The American Heritage® Dictionary of the English Language, 4th Edition

 Examples